 Love this Turkey Stuffed Portobello Mushrooms recipe?

-Try these other recipes: Buffalo Turkey Cauliflower Skillet, Bison Stuffed Peppers and Tomato, arugula and ricotta salata stuffed portobellos.
+Try these other recipes: Buffalo Turkey Cauliflower Skillet, Bison Stuffed Peppers or, Chicken Stuffed Poblano Peppers and Tomato, arugula and ricotta salata stuffed portobellos.

 - 1 tablespoon extra virgin olive oil